Petrolicious’ Drive Tastefully: Paso Robles Rally Mixed Ferrari Daytonas With Lotus Elites And More On California’s Best Driving Roads

 As such, the first Petrolicious rally of year, Drive Tastefully Paso Robles Rally, could not have taken place at a better time of the year.
 Post rainstorm season, high up in the Santa Monica Mountains above Malibu, the sun had just finished rising when the cars began to roll in.

-First, a group of Germans led by a BMW 2002 Alpina-style rally build fresh from restoration, followed by a selection of cars from Great Britain, France, Italy, and the United States.
+A Superformance Cobra driven by Luna Bondesan, the petrolhead who brilliantly engineered this unforgettable rally, is leading a group of Germans amongst which stands out a BMW 2002 Alpina-style, rally build and fresh from restoration, followed by a selection of cars from Great Britain, France, Italy, and the United States.
 As the drivers and co-drivers headed inside for breakfast, I took a moment to admire some of the cars that I’d be snapping over the course of the weekend.

 Some of my favorites, like the Chevrolet C2 Corvette and the Renault Alpine A110, were joined by cars that I had yet to see in person.
 A Lotus Elite Type 14, an Alfa Romeo Giulia Sprint Speciale, and a Lancia Fulvia Sport Zagato Competizione were a few of the rarities that I had the pleasure of aiming my lens at.
 The designs varied wildly among our group, from tiny British and Italian coupes with tires that would look at home on a beach cruiser bicycle, to a comparatively massive 1966 Caprice coupe, which made the 911 sitting across from it look a bit scale-model size-wise.